A Serengeti Safari 2024 – Everything You Need to Know

 If your dream Great Wildebeest Migration Safari is a contemporary take on the expeditions of early explorers and to stay as close to the herds as possible, then consider a mobile safari – an authentic experience in exclusive wilderness areas.

 You follow in the tracks of huge herds of wildebeest as they cross the vast Serengeti plains.
-Here are some of our favorite mobile safari camps in Serengeti:

 - Olakira Migration Camp